ttm/cmj-vivace/sbcm/presentation.md

 ============
 (slide 7)

-** Conclusions and further work **
+**Conclusions and further work**

 * Finish/polish/enhance the new vivace
-  - Agree on what are the minimal constructions on the language
+  - Agree on what are the minimal constructions for the language
+  - Implement modes for writing structures (less/more specific)
   - Find out if we have better solutions than using HTML 5 for video
+  - embed some powerful features to obtain musical structures (e.g. permutations)
 * Maintain an online instance (github.io?)
 * Make more performances
 * New versions of the freakcoding manifesto?